SharonaYoung/blog-site/README.md

 ## Features
 List of features:

-* 11ty for static site generator
 * A home page
 * A blog page
-* An About page
+* Projects page
 * Individual page for every article
+* Individual page for each project
+* 11ty for static site generator
 * Netlify CMS
 * Nunjucks templating